 It Changed My Life – Book Four

 When I returned from travelling around the world, I took a crappy job fixing avionics on planes at Heathrow Airport.
 Ooooooooooh how I hated that job.
-I quit after about three months with no idea of what to do next.
-Eventually, I narrowed it down to one of five things.

 - Six years in the navy had not cured me of my love of the sea.
 I applied for a job on a millionaire’s yacht based in Antibes.